About Your Central Venous Catheter (CVC) for Pediatric Patients

 What to do if your CVC is leaking

 1. Clamp your CVC above the leak.
 Move the white clamp on the tubing so it’s above the leak, if you can.
-If you can’t use the white clamp, use a toothless clamp from your emergency kit.
+If you cannot use the white clamp, use a toothless clamp from your emergency kit.

 2. Wipe the area that’s leaking with an alcohol pad.